Estimating the entanglement of random multipartite quantum states: Benchmarking the algorithms on random tensors

 \subsection{Numerical function estimators}

-As mentioned in Section \ref{sec:r_gauss_res}, the asymptotic value (as \(d\rightarrow\infty\)) of the injective norm is known exactly just for symmetrized real Gaussian tensor, and only its scaling in \(n\) is known for non-symmetrized real Gaussian tensors.
+As mentioned in Section \ref{sec:r_gauss_res}, the asymptotic value (as \(d\rightarrow\infty\)) of the injective norm is known exactly only for symmetrized real Gaussian tensors, and only its scaling in \(n\) for large $n$ is known for non-symmetrized real Gaussian tensors.
 Further, even for symmetrized real Gaussian tensors, an exact analytical function for finite \(d\) is still unknown.
-We try to estimate the leading and subleading terms, in \(d\), for order \(3\) Gaussian tensors by fitting function estimators of the form \(C_1 + \frac{C_2}{\sqrt{d}}\) on the data points obtained using the NGD algorithm.
-The choice of the form of the function estimator is not completely arbitrary.
-We know that with our choice of variance \(\frac{2}{d}\), as described in Equations \eqref{eqn:non_gauss_sample} and \eqref{eqn:sym_gauss_sample}, as \(d\rightarrow\infty\), the injective norm converges to a finite, non \(0\) value, \(C_1\).
-We then conjecture that the first correction term should be of order \(\frac{1}{\sqrt{d}}\), which is numerically confirmed by the fact that the values we obtain for \(C_2\) are neither huge nor tiny (about half the value of \(C_1\) in absolute value, as explained in more details below).
-We plot the estimated functions alongside the values obtained using the NGD algorithm in Figures \ref{fig:r_sym_gauss_fit} (symmetrized case) and \ref{fig:r_non_gauss_fit} (non-symmetrized case).\\

-To benchmark this approach and this choice of approximating function, we fit the curve on the data points obtained for symmetrized real Gaussian tensors and compare the value of \(C_1\) with the asymptotic value presented in \cite{spiked}.
-We obtain the values \(C_1 = 2.29838675\), which is within \(2\%\) error of the analytical asymptotic value \(2.343334\), and \(C_2 = -1.28220541\).
-Further, for the non-symmetrized real Gaussian tensors, we obtain the values \(C_1 = 4.00569768\) and \(C_2 = -2.10930657\).
-The estimated functions fit the data points well, and the average error (across all data points) is less than \(2\%\) for both the symmetrized and non-symmetrized cases.
-These results can be found detailed in Table \ref{table:c1_c2}.
+In this section, we provide numerical estimates of two kinds: (a) for all cases, symmetrized and non-symmetrized, order $2$ and $3$ tensors, we estimate the asymptotes, (b) for the cases where the asymptote is known, i.e.,~symmetrized order $2$ and $3$, non-symmetrized order $2$ tensors, we estimate the leading correction terms.\\

+For estimating the asymptotes, we fit a geometric series \((C_0r^k)_{k\in\mathbb N}\) with \(|r| < 1\) on the first differences of our data points.
+This choice is motivated by the fact that, with the normalization that we choose, as \(d \rightarrow \infty\), the injective norm converges to a fixed constant value and the difference between successive terms vanishes.
+The infinite sum of the series then gives us the difference between the first data point and the asymptote as \(\frac{C_0}{1-|r|}\).
+We apply this method to all four cases, order \(2\) and \(3\), symmetrized and non-symmetrized real Gaussian tensors.
+In the three cases where the analytical value is known, we observe that our obtained numerical estimates match closely with the analytical values \cite{spiked} as shown in Table \ref{table:1}.\\

+Further, we estimate the leading correction term in the three cases where the asymptote is analytically known.
+To do this, we fit function estimators of the form \(C_0 + C_1d^\alpha\), where \(C_0\) is a fixed constant (the known analytical asymptote), whereas \(C_1\) and \(\alpha\) are estimated by minimizing the squared error.\\